bilalmkhan/bilalmkhan.github.io/_posts/2020-07-21-SQL-Jupyter.md

 studentNames_df = studentNames.DataFrame()
 ```

-You can install the `ipython-sql` by running the following code in your jupyter notebook:
+You can install the `ipython-sql` library by running the following code in your jupyter notebook:
 ```
 !pip install ipython-sql
 ```